webselect-ltd/vault/README.md

 Although all data is encrypted before transmission over HTTP, as an extra precaution **this application should *always* be used over an SSL-encrypted connection**.

+*Please Note:* Due to the use of the native `window.atob` and `window.btoa` functions, Vault only works in Firefox, Chrome, Safari or Internet Explorer *10+*.

 External Libraries/Dependencies
 ========================